 Still have questions?
 We’re here to help!

-2. Your personal expenses will include all of the other costs you’ll have during the year: This can include books and other class materials, your phone bill, food costs (beyond the meal plan) and spending money. back to text
+- Your personal expenses will include all of the other costs you’ll have during the year.
+This can include books and other class materials, your phone bill, food costs beyond a meal plan, and spending money. back to text ↑

-3. Your personal resources are the assets you and your family are able to contribute, along with any money you anticipate earning while you’re at MIT.
-Learn about campus jobs on the Working at MIT page. back to text
+- Your personal resources are the assets you and your family are able to contribute, along with any money you anticipate earning while you’re at MIT (such as at a campus job). back to text ↑

-7. Massachusetts state law requires full health coverage for MIT students, so you will be automatically enrolled in the MIT Student Health Insurance Plan.
-However, if you already have full coverage (through your parents, for example) then you won’t need anything more.
-But you musr file a waiver by August 15 for the academic year!
-Learn more at health.mit.edu. back to text
+- Massachusetts state law requires full health coverage beyond this basic access, and it is required for all MIT students.
+You will be automatically enrolled in, and charged for the MIT Student Health Insurance Plan (MIT SHIP).
+However, if you already have full coverage, then you can submit a waiver for MIT SHIP. back to text ↑